open-telemetry/oteps/text/0066-separate-context-propagation.md

 set of propagators for every type of supported medium - currently only HTTP requests.

-**HTTPExtract(context, request) -> context**
+**Extract(context, []http_injector, headers) -> context**
-To receive data injected by prior upstream processes, the Propagation API provides a function which takes a context and an HTTP request, and returns context which represents the state of the upstream system.
+In order to continue transmitting data injected earlier in the transaction, the Propagation API provides a function which takes a context, a set of HTTP_Injectors, and a set of HTTP headers, and returns a new context which includes the state sent from the upstream system.

-**HTTPInject(context, request)**
+**Inject(context, []http_extractor, headers) -> headers**
-To send the data for all concerns downstream to the next process, the Propagation API provides a function which takes a context and an HTTP request, and mutates the HTTP request to include an HTTP Header representation of the context.
+To send the data for all concerns downstream to the next process, the Propagation API provides a function which takes a context and a set of HTTP_Extractors, and adds the contents of the context in to HTTP headers to include an HTTP Header representation of the context.

-**ChainHTTPInjector(injector, injector) -> injector**
+**HTTP_Extractor(context, headers) -> context**
-To allow multiple concerns to inject their context into the same request, the Propagation API provides a function which takes two injectors, and returns a single injector which calls the two original injectors in order.
+Each concern must implement an HTTP_Extractor, which can locate the headers containing the http-formatted data, and then translate the contents into an in-memory representation, set within the returned context object.

-**ChainHTTPExtractor(extractor, extractor) -> extractor**
+**HTTP_Injector(context, headers) -> headers**
-To allow multiple concerns to extract their context from the same request, the Propagation API provides a function which takes two extractors, and returns a single extractor which calls the two original extractors in order.
+Each concern must implement an HTTP_Injector, which can take the in-memory representation of its data from the given context object, and add it to an existing set of HTTP headers.

 ### Optional: Global Propagators
 It is often convenient to create a chain of propagators during program